Nijika21/Portfolio-web/README.md

 ## 🙌 Thank You!
 **Thank you so much for visiting our repository**
-I really appreciate your time.
+We really appreciate your time.
 Feel free to explore, leave feedback, or even reach out if you want to connect. 🚀

 > *"Your support keeps me going!"*